 TENS Unit Work

-• Back pain
+• Back pain (lower back strain, sciatica)

-• Tendinitis
+• Tendinitis and bursitis

 • Chronic pelvic pain

-• Nerve pain from diabetes
+• Diabetic neuropathy (nerve pain from diabetes)

-• Peripheral artery disease (PAD)
+• Peripheral artery disease (PAD)-related pain

 How Does the TENS Device Actually Work?